Evergrande's overdue results show steep losses, liabilities | Business

 Shares of Evergrande listed in Hong Kong have been halted from trading since March 21 last year, pending the 2021 and 2022 financial results and an investigation into 13.4 billion yuan of seized deposits of a unit, among others.
 The shares will remain suspended, Evergrande said in the filing on Monday.

-China Evergrande Group , the world's most indebted property developer, posted a steep net loss of $14.8 billion in 2022 and a rise in total liabilities in its long overdue results on Monday.
+China Evergrande Group , the world's most indebted property developer, posted a combined loss of $81 billion in 2021 and 2022 and a rise in total liabilities in its long overdue results on Monday.
 The developer defaulted in late 2021 and has been struggling to complete projects and repay its many suppliers and creditors.
 After announcing an offshore debt restructuring plan in March, it is now garnering support to complete the process.

 With one of the largest debt piles in the country, Evergrande's debt problem has rippled through China's property sector, a pillar of the world's second-largest economy, leading to a string of defaults and uncompleted homes across the nation.
 Shares of Evergrande listed in Hong Kong have been halted from trading since March 21 last year, pending the 2021 and 2022 financial results and an investigation into 13.4 billion yuan of seized deposits of a unit, among others.